ZELLMECHANIK-DRESDEN/ShapeOut2/docs/sec_rtdc_basics.rst

 Here, only the most important features are discussed.
 A full list of the features available in Shape-Out is maintained in the :ref:`dclab documentation <dclab:sec_features>`.
-Please note that some of the features are only available in :ref:`expert mode <ui_expert>`.

 Area and porosity